Tennis scoring system: Variations and slang

-During informal play of tennis, especially at tennis clubs in the U.S. (also in other English speaking countries), score announcements are frequently shortened with the use of abbreviations.
+During informal play of tennis, especially at tennis clubs in the U.S. (and other English-speaking countries), score announcements are frequently shortened with the use of abbreviations.
 For example, a score 15 is replaced with "five", or in some cases "fif".
 "Love" is often substituted to indicate "zero".
 Similarly, the scores of 30 and 40 may sometimes be spoken as "three" or "four" respectively.
-A score of 15 all may sometimes be announced as "fives."
-To further confuse score announcements, a score of 30 all (30–30) may often be called "deuce", and the following point referred to as "ad in" or "ad out" (or "my ad" or "your ad"), depending on which player (or team) won the point.
-The logic for this is that a 30 all score is effectively the same as deuce (40–40), in that one must win the next two points to win the game.
+A score of 15–all may sometimes be announced as "fives".
+To further confuse score announcements, a score of 30–all (30–30) may often be called "deuce", and the following point referred to as "ad in" or "ad out" (or "my ad" or "your ad"), depending on which player (or team) won the point.
+The logic for this is that a 30–all score is effectively the same as deuce (40–40), in that one must win the next two points to win the game.